maylay/postActiv/README.md

 ## Unstable version

-If you're adventurous or impatient, you may want to install the development version of GNU social.
+If you're adventurous or impatient, you may want to install the development version of postActiv.
 To get it, use the git version control tool
 <http://git-scm.com/> like so:

     git clone git@git.postactiv.com:postActiv/postActiv.git